diogenes-lang/diogenes-honesty/README.md

 Import as "Existing projects into Workspace".
 There isn't any build management at the moment.

 ## Configuration ##
-There is no mandatory property to be set.
-You can find these into [co2.properties](/co2-honesty-checker/src/main/resources/co2.properties).
-If you get trouble, try to modify

-* `honesty.maude.co2-maude`
-* `honesty.maude.dir`
+You must set two mandatory properties into [co2.properties](/co2-honesty-checker/src/main/resources/co2.properties):

+* `honesty.maude.co2-maude` : the absolute path to the co2 maude files that check the honesty
-* `honesty.maude.exec`
+* `honesty.maude.exec` : the absolute path to the maude executable

-See relative descriptions to set the correct value.

 # Examples #
 All examples are under [src/examples](co2-honesty-checker/src/examples/).